What is Pro-Tactile American Sign Language?

 Where can I learn more?

-Last year Quartz media made this short clip about my friend Oscar using Pro-Tactile ASL at Gallaudet.
+Last year Quartz media made this short clip about my friend Oscar using Pro-Tactile ASL at Gallaudet University.
 Check it out here!
 And here is the accompanying article that gives more details and information.

 Another inspiring publication is John Lee Clark’s book Where I Stand: On the Signing Community and my DeafBlind Experience (Handtype Press, 2014).
-I loved reading this entire book because it immersed me in the life story of a DeafBlind adult, including all his passions for literature, poetry, and parenting.
-In the last chapter of the book he talks about the Pro-Tactile movement and how excited he is about it.
+I loved reading this entire book because it immersed me in the life story of a DeafBlind person as told by himself, including all his passions for literature, poetry, and parenting.
+In the last chapter of the book, Clark talks about the Pro-Tactile movement and how excited he is about it.
 However, when he published in 2014, Pro-Tactile ASL was not yet classified as a distinct language – he describes it as ASL and is not sure whether to even call it a dialect of ASL.
 Since the time he published, the community and academic researchers in linguistics designated Pro-Tactile ASL as a new language.
-If you really want to geek out on the story of the language and its linguistic components, check out Professor Terra Edwards dissertation available for download at this link.
-You can also check out this short interview with her from 2011 where she explains her research.
+If you really want to geek out on the story of the language and its linguistic components, check out Professor Terra Edwards’ dissertation available for download at this link.
+You can also read this short interview with her from 2011 where she explains her research.

 Enough with all the geeky academic stuff!
-Check out the blog of a mom who applies Pro-Tactile principles to her DeafBlind kid.
+Here is the blog of a mom who applies Pro-Tactile principles to her DeafBlind kid.
 This is Heather’s blog about her son Orion.
 There is lots of great stuff here.
 She is Deaf and fluent in Visual ASL, so it was easier for her to incorporate Pro-Tactile ASL into her parenting than it is for us hearing parents who don’t already know sign language.
 I think it’s best to learn both Visual ASL and Pro-Tactile ASL at the same time, so that we can be a bridge between our children and the larger Deaf community.

 Going back to the Pro-Tactile movement, here is a video blog by the two founders Jelica Nuccio and aj Granda.
-If you don’t know ASL well enough to follow their conversation in the video, just scroll down and read the transcript.
+There is a transcript at the bottom.
 It helps to read the blogs in order, from number 1 through 5.
-They are a little all over the place in the topics they cover, and the blogs are pretty detailed because they are directed towards DeafBlind adult peers who are already active in – or at least curious about – the movement.
+The topics can be hard to follow sometimes because they are directed towards DeafBlind adult peers who are already active in – or at least curious about – the movement.
 I watched the videos and read the transcripts a number of times, when went back and took notes from the transcripts so that I could keep track of topics cumulatively addressed over the series.
-Jelica runs an organization called Tactile Communications, where DeafBlind adults go to get trained in Pro-Tactile life skills and language.
+Jelica runs an organization called Tactile Communications, where DeafBlind adults and their loved ones go to get trained in Pro-Tactile life skills and language.